openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Preferences.md

 ## Saving Preferences

 The preferences are attached to the workspace and are saved with it during or at the end of the session.

-Quit / Save
+### Quit / Save

   * [Quitting OM and Saving](QuittingSaving)

-Reinitializing Preferences
+### Reinitializing Preferences

 The preferences are stored in the file  preferences.lisp located in the [ `Workspace` ](Workspace\(s\)) folder.
 In case of problems when loading a former workspace with a new OM version, this file can be removed.
 The OM preferences will then be reinitialized.

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)